 The Detroit Free Press used this structure for 76 years before leaving the building in 2001.
 It has been available for other uses since that time, but was unoccupied since the Fress Press.
 The Detroit Free Press Historical Marker is now affixed to the Detroit News Building at 615 West Lafayette for reasons that I do not understand.

 In 2008, a Fort Lauderdale firm purchased the Free Press building, presumably with plans to renovate the structure.
 In June, 2010, the Detroit Brownfield Redevelopment Authority approved financial incentives for reconfiguring this structure.
 In December, 2010, that Fort Lauderdale firm announced plans to spend 73 million to convert the building into retail space, apartments and offices.
-These plans call fo 23,000 square feet of commercial space on the ground floor.
+These plans called for 23,000 square feet of commercial space on the ground floor.
 The second floor will be reconfiured into 27,000 square feet of commercialo office space.
 One hundred and fifteen market rates apartments will be designed for the third through 13th floor of Albert Kahn's magnificent structure.
 This plan fell through, perhaps a result of the continuing economic crisis that began in the fall of 2008.
 In October, 2013, the building was sold for $4.2 million to a Shanghai based firm, DDI Group but also known as Dongdu International Group.
 Presumably DDI Group will spend 40 to 50 million dollars to create retail space on the ground level.
 The upper levels will, quite likely, be converted into apartments to fill the increasing need for residential space near downtown Detroit.

 Architect: Albert Kahn

 Date of Completion: 1925